 Louisiana is a state known for Mardi Gras and New Orleans, one of the most haunted cities in America.
 It is also known as being home to many voodoo practitioners, the French Quarter, plantations, brilliant architecture, swamps and more.
 Louisiana is also a hotbed of paranormal activity.

-Here is a list of eight of the most haunted places in Louisiana:
+Here is a list of the most haunted places in Louisiana!

 High on the list of the most haunted places in New Orleans is the tomb of Marie Laveau.
 Marie was a famous Voodoo practitioner in New Orleans.
 She is considered to be a New Orlean’s voodoo queen.
 When she perished she was buried in her family’s tomb.